 Our voices: The journey to healthy futures | Ō mātou reo: Te huarahi ki pae ora

-Download the programme for the event here: PDF (647KB).
+Download the programme from the event (647KB, pdf).

 Breakout session workshops

 You can now view presentations and resources from the event below.
-Please note that Te Tāhū Hauora are publishing these presentations on behalf of our speakers.
+Please note that Te Tāhū Hauora published these presentations on behalf of our speakers.

 Partnership in design (Auditorium)